kiako-dev/Lua-Nomic/THESIS.md

     end
   end
   if #counts.yay + #counts.nay < 3 then
-    error('A minimum of 3 votes are required to resolve a proposal.
-Currently there are ' .. tostring(#counts.yay + #counts.nay) .. ' votes.')
+    error(string.format('A minimum of 3 votes are required to resolve a proposal.
+Currently there are %d votes.', #counts.yay + #counts.nay)) end
-  end
 ```